CompPhysics/MachineLearning/README.md

 # FYS-STK3155/4155 Applied Data Analysis and Machine Learning, http://www.uio.no/studier/emner/matnat/fys/FYS-STK4155/index-eng.html

-This site contains all material relevant for the course on Data Analysis and Machine Learning FYS-STK3155/4155.
+This site contains all material relevant for the course on Data Analysis and Machine Learning FYS-STK3155/4155.  add more text

 ## Course content